AllanLitLam/fake-news-vs-hard-content/README.md

 My analysis used **Topic Modeling (K-means clustering)**, **Discriminatory Word Analysis**, and **Classification Model Predictive Analysis** on a corpus of 14,543 newsletter emails categorized as either misinformation ("fake news") or hard content.

+This is the final project for POLI 274: Text As Data

 ---

 ## Key Data-Driven Insights